 Document library layout

-The Document Library Pro plugin comes with a choice of two layout options, which allow you to control the appearance of your lists of documents.
+Document Library Pro comes with a choice of two layout options, which allow you to control the appearance of your lists of documents.
 You can choose a layout for all your document libraries globally on the settings page, and you can override this in the shortcode for each library.

 The table layout is the most advanced way to list your documents because it is incredibly flexible.
 You have full control over which columns of information to include in the table, and can display advanced data such as custom fields and taxonomies.

 You also have fine-grained control over other elements such as how the table behaves on different screen sizes and devices.

 The table layout is designed for listing large numbers of documents.
 It has sortable columns, keyword search box and filter dropdowns to help visitors to find specific documents quickly and easily.

 The grid layout presents documents in a more visual way by listing them in a tiled format, similar to a Kanban or Trello board, or Netflix.

 The default grid is set to 'Auto-size', which means that the number of columns is determined by the device screen size and the available space on the page.
 If you want to set the number of columns, you can select between 1 and 4 columns under Documents → Settings → Document Grid.
 You can also set the number of grid columns directly in the shortcode, for example

 The document grid is intended to be simpler than the table, as you can fit a limited amount of information within each file.
 It supports a fixed number of fields about each document which you can enable or disable as needed.

 You can add a keyword search box above the document grid, but not filter dropdowns.